jimporter/mettle/doc/install.md

 ### Header-only version

-If you'd like to get started quickly, and don't want to install all of the above dependencies (namely Boost and bencode.hpp) or build the binaries for mettle, you can use this library in a header-only mode by using the following instead of the usual `#include <mettle.hpp>`:
+If you're on Windows, or you don't want to install all of the above dependencies (namely bencode.hpp and the non-header-only parts of Boost) and build the binaries for mettle, you can use this library in a header-only mode by using the following instead of the usual `#include <mettle.hpp>`:

 ```c++
 #include <mettle/header_only.hpp>